On the interplay between embedded graphs and delta-matroids

 The structure of this paper is as follows.
 We begin by reviewing delta-matroids, embedded graphs and their various types of duality, and the connection between delta-matroids and embedded graphs.
+Here we shall describe embedded graphs as ribbon graphs (ribbon graphs are equivalent to graphs cellularly embedded in surfaces).
 In Section~\ref{3rd} we use the geometric perspectives offered by topological graph theory to present a rough structure theorem for the class of delta-matroids that are twists of matroids.
-We give some applications to Eulerian matroids, extending a result of D.~Welsh~\cite{We69}.
-In Section~\ref{4th}, we show that Petrie duality can be qualified as the analogue of a more general delta-matroid operation, namely loop complementation.
-We show that a group action on delta-matroids due to R.~Brijder, H.~Hoogeboom~\cite{BH11} is the analogue of twisted duality from J.~Ellis-Monaghan and I.~Moffatt~\cite{EMM}.
+We give some applications to Eulerian matroids, extending a result of Welsh~\cite{We69}.
+In Section~\ref{4th}, we show that Petrie duality can be seen as the analogue of a more general delta-matroid operation, namely loop complementation.
+We show that a group action on delta-matroids due to Brijder and Hoogeboom~\cite{BH11} is the analogue of twisted duality from Ellis-Monaghan and Moffatt~\cite{EMM}.
 We apply the insights provided by this connection to give a number of structural results about delta-matroids.
 In Section~\ref{5th} we apply our results to graph and matroid polynomials.
-We show that the Penrose polynomial and Transition polynomial~\cite{Ai97,EMM11a,Ja90,Pen71} are delta-matroidal, in the sense that they are determined (up to a simple pre-factor) by the delta-matroid of the underlying ribbon graph, and are compatible with R.~Brijder, H.~Hoogeboom's Penrose and transition polynomials of~\cite{BH13}.
+We show that the Penrose polynomial and transition polynomial~\cite{Ai97,EMM11a,Ja90,Pen71} are delta-matroidal, in the sense that they are determined (up to a simple pre-factor) by the delta-matroid of the underlying ribbon graph, and are compatible with Brijder and Hoogeboom's Penrose and transition polynomials of~\cite{BH13}.
 We relate the Bollob\'as--Riordan and Penrose polynomials to the transition polynomial and find recursive definitions of these polynomials.
-Finally, we give a surprising expression for the Penrose polynomial of a vf-safe delta-matroid in terms of the characteristic polynomial: $P(D;\lambda) = \sum_{A\subseteq E} (-1)^{|A|} \chi(D^{\pi(A)} ;\lambda)$.
+Finally, we give a surprising expression for the Penrose polynomial of a vf-safe delta-matroid in terms of the characteristic polynomial.

 Throughout the paper we emphasise the interaction and compatibility between delta-matroids and ribbon graphs.
 We provide evidence that this new perspective offered by topological graph theory enables significant advances to be made in the theory of delta-matroids.